GikonyoJohn/alx-pre_course/README.md

-This file is mandatory in all ALX School projects
+This file is mandatory in all ALX School project
-I have updated my README.md file